davidlang42/CARMEN/README.md

 5. Type your username and password in "Username" and "Password"
 6. Click "Connect" to save this connection, and open the show
 7. Next time you open CARMEN, you can skip steps 2-6 by selecting the saved connection from the list below the "New"/"Open"/"Connect" buttons
+8. Click "Auditioning" to go to the audition page.
+9. It is HIGHLY recommended that you tick "Auto-save on applicant change" so that changes are saved every time you switch between applicants, rather than only when you press the "Save" button to return to the main menu.
+Alternatively, you can press Ctrl+S at any time to save without returning to the main menu.

 ## Basic User Guide